Second Seminole War: Revenge and negotiations

-In December 1840, Colonel Harney led ninety men into the Everglades from Fort Dallas on the Miami River, traveling in canoes borrowed from the Marines.
+In December 1840, Colonel William S. Harney led ninety men into the Everglades from Fort Dallas on the Miami River, traveling in canoes borrowed from the Marines.
 They were guided by a black man named John who had been in Seminole captivity for some time.
 The column encountered some Indians in canoes and gave chase, catching some of them and promptly hanging the men.
 When John was having trouble finding the way, Harney tried to force the captured Seminole women to lead the way to the camp, reportedly by threatening to hang their children.
 However, John got his bearings again and the Harney party found the camp of Chakaika and the 'Spanish Indians'.
 Dressed as Indians, the soldiers approached the camp early in the morning, achieving surprise.
 Chakaika was outside the camp when the attack started.
 He started to run and then stopped and turned to face the soldiers, offering his hand, but one of the soldiers shot and killed him.
 There was a brief fight during which some of the Indians escaped.
 Harney had two of the captured warriors hanged, and had Chakaika's body hung beside them.
 Harney and his men returned to Fort Dallas after twelve days in the Everglades.
 Harney had lost one soldier killed.
 His command had killed four Indians in action and hanged five more.
 The Legislative Council of Florida presented Harney with a commendation and a sword, and Harney was soon given command of the Second Dragoons.